 06.04.2016 by Marisa Krystian

 We spend a lot of time thinking about how people can best visualize their data here at Infogram.
-And, the reality is you don’t always need to present your information in the form of colorful bars, columns, lines, or bubbles.
-Sometimes all you need is a table!
+And, the reality is you don’t always need to present your information in colorful bars, columns, lines, or bubbles.
+Sometimes all you need is a table.
+That’s why in this article, we are going to discuss when to use tables vs. charts, and how to know what’s the best option for you in any scenario.

 What is a Table?